 Using compliant partners and tools

 A key part of ensuring compliance with the GDPR is by using tools and partners that are also fully compliant and are therefore able to enter into a valid Data Processing Agreement (DPA).
-The booking engine from Base7booking, for example, is fast, simple, mobile optimized, and importantly, compliant with the GDPR.

 This article is intended only to provide general information and does not constitute any legal advice.
 The trivago Business Blog and authors do not accept any liability for non-compliance based on information contained within this article or on any external links.
 It is recommended to seek full and proper legal guidance to ensure regulatory compliance.